 Within the Town of Hardwick are four properties owned by the State of Vermont, two by the Agency of Transportation (AOT) and two by the Vermont Department of Fish and Wildlife (F&W).
-The AOT properties are associated with the Glenside landslide region along Route 15 heading out of Town toward Walden.
+The AOT properties are associated with the Glenside landslide region along Route 15.
 The F&W properties are associated with accesses onto Hardwick Lake (Craftsbury Rd) and the Lamoille River (Route 15).